hrydgard/ppsspp-site/README.md

 ### Testing in cloud

-If you don't want to install Rust on your computer, you can also use a Chromium based web browser (such as Edge) for testing through Codespaces on the GitHub website (for a limited time).
+If you don't want to install Rust on your computer, you can also use Chrome for testing through Codespaces on the GitHub website (for a limited time).

 1. [Create a new codespace.](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)

-2. Once the shell is ready, download and run the Rust installer:
+2. Once the shell is ready, download and run the Rust installer:<br>
-`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`<br>
 When prompted, press enter to proceed with standard installation.

-3. When installation is finished, source the env file to the shell:
+3. When installation is finished, source the env file to the shell:<br>
-`. "$HOME/.cargo/env"`
+`. "$HOME/.cargo/env"`<br>
 (Mind the dot!)

-5. To build and run the website: `cargo run`
+5. To build and run the website: `cargo run`<br>
-When the website is running, a [pop-up](https://docs.github.com/assets/cb-17218/mw-1440/images/help/codespaces/quickstart-port-toast.webp) will appear in the bottom right corner of the screen, prompting you to open it in your browser.
+When the website is running, a [pop-up](https://docs.github.com/assets/cb-17218/mw-1440/images/help/codespaces/quickstart-port-toast.webp) will appear in the bottom right corner of the screen, prompting you to open it in your browser.<br>
 Alternatively, you can open it from the [Ports tab](https://docs.github.com/assets/cb-25086/mw-1440/images/help/codespaces/quickstart-forward-port.webp) by hovering on forwarded address and clicking on the globe icon.

 To stop the website go back into the Terminal and press `Ctrl+C`.